-Visiting days were always strange.
 Children treated the place like an amusement park, racing from balcony to balcony.
 Parents whispered to each other about how clean everything smelled, how efficient.
 I remember my mother saying, "This is how people should age."
-She said it like she was rehearsing a line from the Board's brochures.
+She said it like she was rehearing a line from the Board's brochures.

 But the residents themselves?
 They seemed comfortable.
-Not happy, not sad, just smoothed out.
-Like the walls themselves had absorbed the edges of their moods.
 My uncle once told me, "It's easier to laugh here.
 You don't have to try."
-He wasn't smiling when he said it, but later he did laugh, and it sounded real enough.
+He was serious when he said it, but later he laughed, and it sounded real.

 The Board liked to compare the towers to "vertical cruise ships."
 That phrase turned into shorthand.
 If someone asked where their grandfather was, the answer was just: "He's on the cruise."
 People would nod, satisfied.
 It was a good story to tell.

-Looking back, I think what unsettled me most was the silence.
 No traffic, no pets barking, no arguments through walls.
 Just the quiet hum of filtered air and the gentle chorus of identical lives.
-It was serene, yes.
-It was also final.
+It was serene.

 When I left after that first visit, the elevator doors closed with the faintest chime.
 I caught myself whispering the old joke: They don't bury you, they just change the bedding.
-And for a moment, I laughed too.